SoftCreatR/imei/README.md

 * `--skip-dependencies` / `--skip-deps` : Skip installation of dependencies
 * `--imagemagick-version` / `--im-version` : Build the given ImageMagick version (e.g. `7.0.10-28`)
+* `--force-imagemagick` / `--force-im` : Force building of ImageMagick only, even if it's are already installed in a newer or the latest version
+* `--imagemagick-quantum-depth` / `--im-q` : ImageMagick Quantum Depth (8, 16 or 32)
 * `--aom-version` : Build the given aom version (e.g. `2.0.0`)
 * `--skip-aom` : Skip building aom
 * `--libheif-version` / `--heif-version` : Build the given libheif version (e.g. `1.8.0`)